 Shriners Hospitals for Children Open was founded 34 years ago in 1983 and is played annually in Las Vegas.
 The tournament is currently held at TPC Summerlin.
 In 1984 it became the first PGA Tour event in history to offer a purse exceeding a million dollars.

 Designed in 1992 by Bobby Weed and Fuzzy Zoeller, TPC Summerlin incorporates traditional golf design with the natural desert terrain of the region.
-It annually ranks among the easiest Par 71s on the schedule.
+It annually ranks among the easiest layouts on the schedule.
 There is plenty of room off the tee, the greens are large and receptive and the tournament always produces a low-scoring birdie-fest.

-TPC Summerlin is in its eleventh year as host venue with an average winning score of nearly -22.
 The Par 71 course can stretch to 7,255 yard and is located at an average elevation of 2,700 feet (820 m) above sea level.
 Greens are large by Tour standards averaging 7,500 square feet and are very scoreable.

 In 2015, Smylie Kaufman, closed with a final round 61 to separate himself by one stroke from a group of seven players.
 Kaufman led the field in Total Birdies, Total Driving, All-Round Ranking and Par Breakers.

 The 2014 champion, Ben Martin, posted four rounds in the 60s on his way to victory which included a 62 on the Saturday.